MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/rename-file-or-folder.md

 The following tables list the required properties and published data for this activity.

-## Rename File/Folder Required Properties
+## Rename File/Folder required properties

 | **Element** | **Description**   | **Valid Values** |
 |:---|:---|:---|